pointonsoftware/pscore/README.md

 ## Roadmap

-The initial version of CORE (v0.1.0) will contain the login and view personal information features.
+The initial working version of CORE (v0.0.10) will include the login and view personal information features.

 Below are the planned releases in the future:

- - **v0.1.0** - Admin login/logout
+ - **v0.1.0** - Full admin login/logout
  - **v0.2.0** - User CRUD
  - **v0.3.0** - Basic inventory operations
  - **v0.4.0** - Basic employee management